tonyloba/car_test/README.md

 //Readme

 Testing function shouldBuyCar using MOCHA and CHAI library.
-To RUN the test please insert in terminal  ./node_modules/mocha/bin/mocha
+To start the tests please put npm start insert in terminal (or use path: "./node_modules/mocha/bin/mocha")